Spring Framework provides excellent support to call stored procedures

 requires more coding.
 StoredProcedure class allows you to declare IN

-and OUT parameters and call stored procedure using its various execute() method,
+and OUT parameters and call stored procedure using it's various execute() method,

-stored procedures from spring based application, we will first create a simple
+In order to demonstrate, how to call stored procedures from the spring-based application, we will first create a simple stored proc using MySQL database, as shown below.

 MySQL Stored procedure